Buying an Aston Martin

 Expensive Maintenance and Repairs

 This is where things can hurt.
 Tires aren't any different than you'd pay for any other sports car, but they do add to your budget so keep them in mind.
 The big one, though, is the clutch.
 I wrote a blog post a while back that covers the clutch in the V8 Vantage, which just about everyone considers to be its weak point.
 Aston Martin has upgraded the clutch material since the earlier cars, and there are aftermarket options available to add even more peace of mind, but the clutch is and will continue to be a major cost for these cars.
-Be prepared to spend $5000 (for an OEM clutch) to $7000 (for an aftermarket clutch) for parts and labor when the time comes.
+It may come in less expensive, but be prepared to spend $5000 (for an OEM clutch) to $7000 (for an aftermarket clutch) for parts and labor when the time comes.

 I've done a lot of work to bring the ownership costs of a modern Aston Martin down to more reasonable levels, but repairs are going to be expensive no matter what you do.
 Body panels, paint, headlights, tail lights, and plenty of other things are going to have absurdly high repair or replacement costs associated with them.
 Don't forget that!